traefik/traefik/docs/content/providers/swarm.md

 ---
-title: "Traefik Docker Documentation"
+title: "Traefik Docker Swarm Documentation"
-description: "Learn how to achieve configuration discovery in Traefik through Docker.
+description: "Learn how to achieve configuration discovery in Traefik through Docker Swarm.
 Read the technical documentation."
 ---

-# Traefik & Docker
+# Traefik & Docker Swarm

 A Story of Labels & Containers
 {: .subtitle }